kirpalmakanga/invoicer-api/README.md

 ### Run

-    npm run serve && npm run dev

-Or host it on your server of choice (nginx config included in meta folder)
+Host it on your server of choice (artisan serve won't work because of nested http requests)